Waterdrips/shop-coding-test/README.md

 It will not consider any list items which are not matches to the products we support.

+A user who wants to know what products are available can run the command `python main.py --check-shelves` to see a list of products available to put in their shopping list

 > This CLI is not guaranteed to work on windows as the author has not explicitly tested on this platform.
 This should not cause any users a problem, as the recommended way to use this application and develop for it is by using Docker